 Holidays are always a prime opportunity to wow your friends and family with some delicious table fare.
 So why not thaw some of that prized protein in your freezer and wow everyone with your culinary expertise?
 Even those who are the most squeamish when it comes to wild game won’t be able to resist these three wild dishes.
-Serve them up this weekend as you celebrate Memorial Day and honor those who have served and died protecting our great country.

 1. Venison Rotel Dip